Russia's war on Ukraine latest news: Third Russian airfield ablaze from drone strike | Headlines

 * Russia said it could agree with the United States about the need for lasting peace in Ukraine, but played down the prospect of negotiations until it achieves the goals of its "special military operation".
 QUOTES

-"Very often Russians smoke in places where it's forbidden to smoke," said Ukrainian Defence Minister Oleskiy Reznikov, repeating a longstanding Ukrainian joke that explosions at Russian bases are caused by careless cigarette smokers.
-(Compiled by Gareth Jones)
+"Very often Russians smoke in places where it's forbidden to smoke." -Ukrainian Defence Minister Oleskiy Reznikov, repeating a longstanding Ukrainian joke that explosions at Russian bases are caused by careless cigarette smokers.
+(Compiled by Gareth Jones and Mark Heinrich)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)